How to Stop Inappropriate Laughter in Autism: A Step-by-Step Guide

 Identify Triggers for Inappropriate Laughter

-• Triggers: Certain words, sensations, situations
+• Triggers: Particular words, sensations, situations

 • Frequency & duration